Karl Mack von Leiberich: French Revolutionary Wars

 Mack distinguished himself again on the field of Neerwinden and had a leading part in the negotiations between Coburg and Dumouriez.
 He continued to serve as quartermaster-general and was made titular chief (Inhaber) of a cuirassier regiment.
 He received a wound at Famars and in 1794 was once more engaged in active service after being made a major-general.

 While Mack had been credited with the initial successes of March–April 1793, the ultimate failure of the coalition allies was also ascribed to him even though it was due to political and military factors over which he had no control.
 He fell into disfavour in military circles with only the Emperor (now Francis II) remaining as his supporter.
 In 1797, Mack was promoted Feldmarschall-leutnant and the following year he accepted the command of the Neapolitan army at the personal request of the Emperor.
-The unpromising material of his new command against the French revolutionary troops and in actual danger of being murdered by his own men prompted Mack to abandon his command and to take refuge in the French camp.
+The unpromising material of his new command against the French revolutionary troops and being in actual danger of being murdered by his own men prompted Mack to abandon his command and to take refuge in the French camp.
 Initially, he was promised to be returned to his own country but Napoleon ordered instead that he should be sent to France as a prisoner of war.

+Napoleon about Mack

+In early 1800, Napoleon Bonaparte met Mack in Paris and reportedly formed the following impression of him:

+Mack is a man of the lowest mediocrity I ever saw in my life; he is full of self-sufficiency and conceit, and believes himself equal to anything.
+He has no talent.
+I should like to see him opposed some day to one of our good generals; we should then see fine work.
+He is a boaster, and that is all.
+He is really one of the most silly men existing; and, besides all that, he is unlucky.

+— Louis A.-F. de Bourrienne (Ramsay W. Phipps, ed.), Memoirs of Napoleon Bonaparte, Scribner, 1905, Vol.I, p.350.